Chesterkxng/alx-system_engineering-devops/0x02-shell_redirections/README.md

 : a script that Display lines containing a pattern  and 3 lines after them in the file 17-hidethisword
-: Display all the lines in a file that do not contain a pattern
+: Display all the lines in a file that do not contain a pattern 18-letteronly
+: a script that displays all the line startinf with a letter